microsoft/GSL/README.md

 ### FetchContent

-If you are using CMake version 3.11+ you can use the offical [FetchContent module](https://cmake.org/cmake/help/latest/module/FetchContent.html).
+If you are using CMake version 3.11+ you can use the official [FetchContent module](https://cmake.org/cmake/help/latest/module/FetchContent.html).
 This allows you to easily incorporate GSL into your project.

 ```cmake